-- Teaching to Make a Difference - Did you ever have a teacher that changed the way you thought about the world or yourself as a learner?
+- Motivate.
+Inspire.
+Teach!: Did you ever have a teacher who changed the way you thought about the world or yourself as a learner?
 Through books and classroom visits you will explore how you can be an exceptional educator who can make a real difference for future generations.

-- Reading for Success - Designed for students with an ACT Reading Score of 16 or below - When starting college, many students feel overwhelmed by the amount of reading they are expected to do, and some stay that way throughout their college career.
-This course will provide students with specific strategies they can use to improve their reading skills.
+- FYE Seminar: Reading: Designed for students with an ACT reading score of 16 or below.
+Many students in college feel overwhelmed by the amount of reading they have to do, particularly if reading is something they struggled with in middle and high school.
+Research shows you can improve your reading skills at any age and this course is designed to do just that.
+This course will provide students with specific strategies they can use to read more efficiently and effectively.
 Through individual and small-group work, students will gain essential reading skills necessary for college success.
 Readings will be taken from both academic and popular fiction sources.